ai2cm/fv3gfs-fortran/README.md

 If you are using a version of docker that supports it, you can enable buildkit by setting `DOCKER_BUILDKIT=1` as an environment variable.
 This can be useful when building docker targets in this repo, because it will avoid building mulit-stage targets that are not required for the final image.

+# Nix

+FV3 can also be installed using the [nix](https://nixos.org/) package manager.
+This package manager is available on Mac and Linux, and provides a light weight means to distribute isolated software environments.

+## Installation

+To begin, install nix following [these instructions](https://nixos.org/download.html).

+We host binaries using a tool called cachix, and this will greatly speed up any builds.
+To use our binaries, [install cachix](https://github.com/cachix/cachix#installation) and then run

+    cachix use vulcanclimatemodeling

+Without using the cachix cache, FV3 and all its dependencies will need to build from source (~20 minutes).

+## Developing

+To develop the model, you can use the environment specified in `shell.nix` by running

+    nix-shell

+Then copy the nix build configuration file to the magic location harcoded in the FV3 makefiles:

+    cp -f conf/fv3/configure.fv3 FV3/conf/

+And build the model

+    cd FV3
+    make

+## Running simple tests

+Now you can enter a shell with fv3 and all its dependencies installed by running

+    nix-shell tests.nix

+This will download all the dependencies from the internet, building any uncached packages from scratch.

+Then, you can run a simple test by running

+    tox